-X-Mini Max Duo portable speakers review
+X-Mini Max Duo full review

 The X-Mini Max Duo portable speakers are a neat and decent-sounding option for music-loving iPhone users.